sagemathinc/cocalc-doc/source/project-faq.rst

 You can start a computation, shut down your computer, go somewhere else, sign in on another computer, and continue working where you left off.

-The only reasons why a project or process stops are that it hits its :ref:`idle-timeout`, was killed after :doc:`using too much memory <howto/low-memory>`, crashed due to an exception, or the server had to reboot.
+The only reasons why a project or process stops are that it hits its :ref:`idle timeout <idle-timeout>`, was killed after :doc:`using too much memory <howto/low-memory>`, crashed due to an exception, or the server had to reboot.